Lydia Majdalany

 Banking & financial services

-Lydia regularly acts on behalf of lenders and businesses on issues involving the Consumer Credit Act 1974 involving disputes such as the enforceability of regulated agreements and unfair relationships under s.140A of the Act.
+Lydia regularly acts on behalf of lenders and businesses on issues involving the Consumer Credit Act 1974 involving disputes such as the enforceability of regulated agreements and unfair relationships under s.140A-C of the Act.

-• Regularly instructed by banks and financial institutions in PPI claims, undisclosed commission cases, early neutral evaluation hearings.
+• Regularly instructed by major banks and financial institutions in PPI claims, undisclosed commission cases, early neutral evaluation hearings.

 • Advisory work on behalf of borrowers in respect of potential claims involving undisclosed commission and breach of fiduciary duties.